yifanz/CSM213A/README.md

 yifanz@ucla.edu

 ## Project Proposal
-### Driver level debugging support for PRU programming on the Beaglebone Black
+### Enhance debugging support for PRU programming on the Beaglebone Black
 The Sitara AM335x SoC on the Beaglebone Black development board features an on-chip programmable real-time unit (PRU) subsystem consisting of two 32-bit RISC cores.
 Key features include a deterministic RISC instruction set with single cycle access to I/O pins, access to all resources on the SoC and an interrupt controller for capturing system-wide events.
 Having a separate PRU subsystem allows for software emulation of peripheral hardware without taking time away from the main processor.